If you are an early career researcher you may find our PDF guides (available in both English and Chinese) helpful.

 Please ensure that you enter all the required information about your article.
 You will first be asked to select an article type for your manuscript, to enter the title and abstract, and then to select some keywords.
 Please note that, if your article is accepted for publication, we will display these keywords on the published article.

 You will then be asked to enter your author information.
 Please include all the authors (if there are less than 10).
-Please see below section on “ethics of authorship” for guidelines on who qualifies/should be cited as a coauthor.
+Please see Author roles and responsibilities for guidelines on who qualifies/should be included as a coauthor.
 We recommend you use authors’ full names and ORCID identifiers to avoid ambiguity.
 Please note: we require the submitting author to provide their ORCID.
 You can check if a co-author already exists in the journal’s database by entering the author’s e-mail address.
 You should ensure that all author e-mail addresses are correct to the best of your knowledge.

 For papers with 20 authors or fewer, please add information for all authors.
 For papers with more than 20 authors, please add information for at least the first 10 authors.

 The information you provide will be used by the journal to correspond with yourself and your co-authors, to maintain accurate records, and to detect and manage any potential conflicts of interest.